Maleus/Enumerator/README.txt

 Installation
 ------------

-Either clone the enumerator repo or download the zip archive and extract to the path of your choice.

 While not required, it is advised to create a virtualenv for enumerator to avoid conflicts with different versions of required packages.
 If you're unfamiliar with virtualenv, please follow `this